The Challenge

 What’s Next?

-- Intelligence Brief API — Track narrative evolution across platforms
+The newsroom is exploring:- Intelligence Brief API — Track narrative evolution across platforms

 - Daily automated bias report — Generate morning briefings automatically